paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-01-22-microblogging.md

 I began sporadically posting.
 When I did, thoughts were less rash and more considered.
 I was taking time to think about what I wanted to record.
 Hell, did it even need recording at all?
 Expecting these short posts to sit alongside articles I'd spent weeks writing, also gave pause for thought.

 ## Small Pieces, Loosely Joined
-Manton has promised more flexibility around design and customisation for hosted -- indeed, [Micro.blog's business model][9] depends on it providing a best-in-class service -- but deep down, I know it can never satisfy my various whims and foibles.
+Manton has promised more flexibility around design and customisation for hosted microblogs -- indeed, [his business model][9] is dependent on providing a best-in-class service -- but deep down, I know it can never satisfy my various whims and foibles.
 To integrate my wholly independent website with Micro.blog would mean building an endpoint that could accept posts from MicroPub-supporting editors (such as Micro.blog's iOS and macOS apps).
 But how could I post to a static website?

 I found a solution within the industrious IndieWeb community.
 [Pelle Wessman][10] has created [a small Node application][11] that can accept MicroPub JSON objects, convert them into to a format understood by Jekyll, and push the resulting files to a location you specify on GitHub.